rita-barbosa/LAPR5-2425/docs/sprint-2/1220683/us-6.1.3/readme.md

 ## 3. Analysis

-After the planning module providing a file with the schedule of the day for each surgical room, the 3D representation must reflect such schedule.
+After the planning module updates the database with the new appointments of the day for each surgical room, the 3D representation must reflect such schedule.

 ![operation_requests_scheduling.svg](operation_requests_scheduling.svg)

 Each room must know its schedule and when It's available or not.

 When a surgery is happening, the 3D visualization must adequately represent its occupation by displaying a patient laid down on the surgical table.

 Each room must have a tooltip with the indication of the room ID and, when a surgery is happening, with the operation type and request basic information.
 This tooltip should link to a more complex view of that surgery.